-At Roycemore, students may be granted certain accommodations, including extended time based on a documented need for these accommodations.
+Students may demonstrate an on-going need for accommodations or modifications based on a diagnosed learning difference.
+As they grow older, those needs and may need to have those accommodations documented by for including extended time based on a documented need for these accommodations.
 These requests should be made through the appropriate division's Learning Support specialist, who will work closely with the family on the process.
 When needed, Roycemore will create a Student Success Plan to identify the accommodations a student will receive in the classroom.
-It is the policy of Roycemore to make needed accommodations for students, but not to make any modifications to the curriculum (such as a reduced homework or course load).